Infinitode/ValX/README.md

 > Please downgrade to `numpy` version `1.26.4`.
 Our ValX **DecisionTreeClassifier** AI model, relies on lower versions of `numpy`, because it was trained on these versions.
 > For more information see: https://techoverflow.net/2024/07/23/how-to-fix-numpy-dtype-size-changed-may-indicate-binary-incompatibility-expected-96-from-c-header-got-88-from-pyobject/

+## Changes in 0.2.3

+We have introduced a new optional `info_type` parameter into our `detect_sensitive_information`, and `remove_sensitive_information` functions, to allow you to have fine-grained control over what sensitive information you want to detect or remove.

+Also introduced more detection patterns for other types of sensitive information, including:
+- `"iban"`: International Bank Account Number.
+- `"mrn"`: Medical Record Number (may not work correctly, depending on provider and country).
+- `"icd10"`: International Classification of Diseases, Tenth Revision.
+- `"geo_coords"`: Geo-coordinates (latitude and longitude in decimal degrees format).
+- `"username"`: Username handles (@username).
+- `"file_path"`: File paths (general patterns for both Windows and Unix paths).
+- `"bitcoin_wallet"`: Cryptocurrency wallet address.
+- `"ethereum_wallet"`: Cryptocurrency wallet addresses.

 ## Changes in 0.2.2

 We have refactored and changed the `detect_profanity` function: